BIGJRA/BIGJRA.github.io/rejuv.md

 to Gearen to pick up what Aelita dropped: *3 Super Potions, 4 Exp.
 Candy M, 2 Exp.
-Candy S, 2 Chesto Berries,* a *Cheri Berry,* and *Protective Pads.* Back in the mansion, in the main doors, there is an Audino breeder, and each time you win, you’ll get 5 *Exp.
+Candy S, 2 Chesto Berries,* a *Cheri Berry,* and *Protective Pads.* Back in the mansion, in the main doors, there is an Audino breeder, and each time you win, you'll get 5 *Exp.
 Candy S*.

-As soon as you’re ready, follow the path up from here.
+As soon as you're ready, follow the path up from here.

 Child of Light Marianette (Blessed Field)